AlperKabal/Alper-Kabal/README.md

-# Alper-Kabal
+# AlperKabal
 I am Alper Kabal.
-I study computer engineering, and I am a sophomore at Bilkent University.
-Passionate about maths and programming.
+I study computer engineering, and I am a junior at Bilkent University.
+Passionate about maths, machine learning, and full-stack development.